MohamedOuijjane/MohamedOuijjane/README.md

-- 👋 Hi, I’m @MohamedOuijjane
+ Hi, I’m @MohamedOuijjane
-- 👀 I’m interested in software engineering, full-stack development, building scalable applications, and creating innovative solutions.
+ I’m interested in software engineering, full-stack development, building scalable applications, and creating innovative solutions.
-- 🌱 I’m currently learning advanced backend technologies, cloud computing, and enhancing my skills with frameworks
-- 💞️ I’m looking to collaborate on open-source projects, web applications, and full-stack development projects, especially in the MERN stack.
+ I’m currently learning advanced backend technologies, cloud computing, and enhancing my skills with frameworks I’m looking to collaborate on open-source projects, web applications, and full-stack development projects, especially in the MERN stack.
-- 📫 You can reach me via email at 📧 ouijjane22@gmail.com or 📧 mohamedouijjane2024@gmail.com
+ You can reach me via email at 📧 mohamedouijjane2024@gmail.com
-- 😄 Pronouns: He/Him
-- ⚡ Fun fact: I’m passionate about tackling complex challenges.
-When I’m not coding, I enjoy learning about emerging technologies, experimenting with new tools, or working on personal side projects to expand my skills.